 2017 Mississippi Valley State Hall of Fame Inductee

-Tyrone “Ty” Timmons Jr., a native of Tampa.
+Tyrone “Ty” Timmons Jr., a native of Tampa and former Progress Village Panther.
 He was a two-sport athlete at Tampa Bay Technical High School from 1999 to 2002, as well as an academic scholar.
 He earned an athletic scholarship to Mississippi Valley State University in Itta Bena, MS, where he graduated with cum laude honors and received his bachelors of Science degree in the spring of 2007.

 Timmons is the 6th player in Arena Football history to record 9 touchdowns in his first 3 games, joining arena football legend Eddie Brown.
 Timmons pro career numbers from 2008-2010: 215 receptions 2,705 yards and 85 Touchdowns.